gcc-mirror/gcc/gcc/config/sparc/sparc.md

 ;; Load in operand 0 the (absolute) address of operand 1, which is a symbolic ;; value subject to a PC-relative relocation.
 Operand 2 is a helper function ;; that adds the PC value at the call point to register #(operand 3).
+;;
+;; Even on V9 we use this call sequence with a stub, instead of "rd %pc, ..."
+;; because the RDPC instruction is extremely expensive and incurs a complete ;; instruction pipeline flush.

 (define_insn "load_pcrel_sym<P:mode>"
   [(set (match_operand:P 0 "register_operand" "=r")